Learn about export requirements

 To show that your products do not contain residue levels of contaminants or pesticides that exceed the maximum levels, you need to get laboratory tests.
 All fresh fruits and vegetables need to be accompanied by a phytosanitary certificate to be allowed onto the EU market.
 However, certain plants are exempted from this obligation such as pineapples, coconuts, durians, bananas and dates.

-Please see the complete list of exempted products on the EU website.
+Complete list of exempted products on the EUR-Lex website

 Example 2: Health control of foodstuffs of animal origin